ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Text\]](grad_hist_mod.txt.gif)](grad_hist.txt)

-As expected every bin is equally populated with a single pixel, producing a count of 1.
+As expected, every bin is equally populated with a single pixel, producing a count of 1.
-(To see the full listing click on the output text image above).
+To see the full listing click on the output text image above.

-Now let's do the same after using "`-contrast-stretch 10x10%`"
+Now let's do the same, after using "`-contrast-stretch 10x10%`"

 ~~~{data-capture-out=grad_cs_hist.txt}
 convert -size 1x100 gradient:   -contrast-stretch 10x10%  \